 - .5 of a Starbucks Venti Brewed Coffee

-If the ultra-sensitive choose to consume caffeine they should do so in small amounts until they find the amount that works, but doesn’t cause unwanted side-effects.
+If you choose to consume caffeine, do so in small amounts until you find the amount that works but doesn’t cause unwanted side-effects.

-We suggest that these people start with 50mg of caffeine daily and then slightly increase or decrease their consumption from there.
+We suggest you start with 50 mg of caffeine daily and then slightly increase or decrease your consumption from there.